endojs/Jessie/README.md

 over contains a newline.
 TODO: Currently this placeholder always succeeds.

-TinySES omits the `RegularExpressionLiteral`, instead including the [`RegExp.make`](https://github.com/mikesamuel/regexp-make-js) template string tag.
+TinySES omits the `RegularExpressionLiteral`.
+Some TinySES environments may instead include the [`RegExp.make`](https://github.com/mikesamuel/regexp-make-js) template string tag.
 By omitting `RegularExpressionLiteral` and automatic semicolon insertion, our lexical grammar avoids the context dependencies that are most difficult for JavaScript lexers.

 In TinySES, all reserved words are unconditionally reserved.
 By contrast, in EcmaScript and SES, `yield`, `await`, `implements`, etc